Colektan/Finetuning-Res-On-Caltech/README.md

 ### Test the model

-Specify the model to be tested in `test_model.py`，and then run the same file.
+Specify the model to be tested in `test_model.py`，and run it.
+The TEST_MODEL is the experiment name you want to test.
+Refer to the logs directory to find the wanted experiment.

 ### Visiaulization and Utilities